ignacio-chiazzo/ruby_whatsapp_sdk/README.md

 - See the [official documentation](https://developers.facebook.com/docs/whatsapp/cloud-api) for the Whatsapp Cloud API.
 - For pricing, refer to the [official documentation](https://developers.facebook.com/docs/whatsapp/pricing/).
 As of today, Whatsapp offers have 1000 conversations free per month.

+## Troubleshooting

+- If the API response is success but the message is not delivered, make sure the device you're sending the message to is using a supported Whatsapp version.
+[Check documentation](https://developers.facebook.com/docs/whatsapp/cloud-api/support/troubleshooting#message-not-delivered)

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.